Last updated on September 05, 2024

 Sidekicks & Heroes

-What happens when you don’t set the same target ROAS in your Google Ads campaigns
+What happens when you don’t set the same target ROAS in Google Ads for your campaigns

 In this example, we show what happens when you don’t set the same target ROAS for your campaigns in Google Ads.